 Because the users ~/Library folder contains important data and files for Mac user accounts and apps to function, it’s generally a good idea to leave the directory and its contents alone unless you have ea specific reason to dig around, and know exactly what you’re doing.
 Casual users have no business in the ~/Library directory.
 And remember, the system level /Library folder is different from the user level ~/Library.

-Accessing User Library in MacOS Sierra
+How to Access User Library in MacOS Mojave, macOS Catalina, and MacOS Sierra

 If you don’t need to constantly show the ~/Library folder on the Mac, you can just access it when needed by using the “Go” menu: